A Lagrangian approach for aggregative mean field games of controls with mixed and final constraints: Introduction

 The paper is organized as follows: In Section \ref{sec:2} we present the problem that we address here, referred to as MFGC.
-We introduce the main notation and we define the different notions of equilibria that we use throughout this work.
+We introduce the main notation and we define the notion of Lagrangian equilibria for MFGC that we use throughout this work.
 In Section \ref{sec:control-prob} we study the optimal control problem associated with an individual player, providing optimality conditions and regularity of solutions.
-By a fixed point argument, in Section \ref{sec:existence} we prove the existence of equilibria.
+Defining an auxiliary notion of equlibria, by a fixed point argument, in Section \ref{sec:existence} we prove the existence of Lagrangian equilibria.
 In Section \ref{sec:uniqueness}, under additional monotonicity assumptions we analyze the uniqueness of solutions.